-If you ever wanted a Christmas tree that would delight both children and adults alike, a Candyland Christmas Tree Theme is perfect for you!
+If you ever wanted a Christmas tree that would delight both children and adults alike, a Candyland Christmas Theme is perfect for you!
 This is an easy to create holiday theme, and can be done on a budget as well.
 All it requires is some beginning crafting skills, an extra hand from time to time, and a love of all things Candyland Christmas!
 The photo above was our original inspiration.
 We took that photo of a tree at our local home & garden store.
 Here are the step by step instructions for creating your ideal Candyland Christmas decorations and tree!

 - Various candies or candy looking decorative materials: